 All players are divided into one of three combat stances:

 Non-Combatant: no class sash or court bandana.
-Can only be attacked by Quest Characters.
+Cannot be attacked.

 Cannot be looted or hold non “Quest” Items.